 The Boussinesq method has the advantage that it gives a report of stresses in the ground in addition to displacement.
+In addition, it allows PDisp to perform Time-Rate consolidation.
 It has the disadvantage, however, that the results are sensitive to the spacing of the number of intermediate displacement levels specified.
 The accuracy of the result can therefore be improved by introducing more displacement levels.
 This is particularly true just beneath small loaded areas which are carrying a significant load.
 If the distribution of settlement close to the load is important then the vertical spacing of the displacement levels should be set so that they do not exceed 25% of the size of the loaded area.